 Thank you for your interest in our fellowship program.
-We accept applications received by email to include at minimum the program director including a letter of interest, CV, and 3 letters of recommendation.
+We accept applications received by email to include, at minimum, a letter of interest, CV and three letters of recommendation.
 If selected for an interview based on the above documents, additional required documentation will be requested prior to interview visit.

-All required clinical education for the entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program or in an RCPSC-accredited or CFPC-accredited residency program located in Canada.
+All required clinical education for the entry into our Accreditation Council for Graduate Medical Education (ACGME) fellowship programs must be completed in an ACGME-accredited residency program, or in a Royal College of Physicians and Surgeons of Canada (RCPSC) or College of Family Physicians Canada (CFPC) accredited residency program located in Canada.

-Prior to appointment in the program, fellows must have successfully completed an ACGME-accredited program in neurology or Physical Medicine and Rehabilitation or a program in one of these specialties that is located in Canada and accredited by the RCPSC.
+Prior to appointment in the program, fellows must have successfully completed an ACGME-accredited program in neurology, child neurology, neurodevelopmental disabilities or psychiatry, or a program in one of those specialties located in Canada and accredited by the RCPSC.

 Applicants must meet the following qualifications to be eligible for appointment to an accredited residency program: